Fishing in Cyprus: Freshwater and Sea Angling

 Licences are available online or in-person from the Department of Fisheries and Marine Research (DFMR):

-- Head Office of Department of Fisheries and Marine Research
+- Department of Fisheries and Marine Research

 At: 101 Vithleem Street

 Fax: 22 775 955

 The Web Portal of the Republic of Cyprus offers the ability to buy a spear fishing licence.
 For up-to-date information on the conditions of spear fishing, it is recommended to directly contact the Department of Fisheries.